Brands Are Live AG

 - to communicate with you,

-- to give you the opportunity to comment on content,
+- allow you to comment on content,

-- to minimize the risk of fraud,
+- minimize the risk of fraud,

 - to protect the company and third parties.

 By using one of our Apps, our Websites and our Services, you consent to the data processing described above for the purposes mentioned.